Title: Head of the Virgin

 Collection: National Gallery of Victoria, Bequest of Howard Spensley.
 This digital record has been made available on NGV Collection Online through the generous support of The Gordon Darling Foundation.

 This ivory sculpture depicting the head of the Virgin is of a type associated with exports from Manila in the Spanish Philippines between the sixteenth and eighteenth centuries.
 Such objects were made of imported ivory, often by Chinese craftsmen.
-They were exported in great numbers, via the Manila Galleon trade, to the Spanish Vice-regal territories in the Americas and from there to Europe, sometimes losing their identity along the way: until very recently, this Asian sculpture was considered an Austrian production.
+They were exported in great numbers, via the Manila Galleon trade, to the Spanish Vice-regal territories in the Americas and from there to Europe, sometimes losing their identity along the way: until very recently, this Asian sculpture was considered a Spanish production.
 Read more about this object.

 Matthew Martin, University of Melbourne